fjlein/aoc/aoc22/15/README.md

 ### Remark regarding part 1:

 For part one I use the fact that I know that the interval on the specific y-level is in fact only one interval and not broken up in multiple ones.
+This can only be known after seeing part 2!

 ### Explanation of part 2: